timschmidt/bailingwire/readme.md

  - support for boards with standardized connectors like GROVE
  - first-class support for closed-loop servo and/or stepper control
  - no hard-coded policy (movement rules, overheat protection, etc.), but support for dynamically constructing it
+ - fits in 2kb ram
+ - fits in 32kb flash

 ## Structure
 ### Core